p1nga/RV4-Calibration/README.md

 **RV4-Calibration** is a 'Calibration Profile' for **Quixel Suite**.
 It was developed using Quixel Suite 2.0 but should be backwards compatible with all previous major releases.

-The Calibration Profile can be utilized at two stages of the texturing process:
+The Calibration Profile can be utilized at two stages of the texturing process: </br>
-During project setup and creation withing DDO2 selecting 'Real Virtuality 4' will generate the correct texture types required for conversion to Real Virtuality 4 <a href="https://community.bistudio.com/wiki/Super_shader"> Supershader.</a>
+During project setup and creation within DDO2 selecting 'Real Virtuality 4' will generate the correct texture types required for conversion to Real Virtuality 4 <a href="https://community.bistudio.com/wiki/Super_shader"> Supershader.</a>

 During the export of textures selecting the 'Real Virtuality 4' preset will process the output textures to ones compatible with Real Virtuality 4.